CarloHan/CarloHan.github.io/source/_posts/Selection-of-Precharge-Resistor.md

   Power behavior
 </div>

-As you can see, the peak power of the pre-charge resistor is$ 1497W $while the moment the contactor closes, which verified the correction of our calculation.
+As you can see, the peak power of the pre-charge resistor is $1497W$ while the moment the contactor closes, which verified the correction of our calculation.

 ## Realistic basis